-- 1. We do not have sufficient segregation of duties within accounting functions, which is a basic internal control.
+1. We do not have sufficient segregation of duties within accounting functions, which is a basic internal control.
 Due to our size and nature, segregation of all conflicting duties may not always be possible and may not be economically feasible.
 While we have recently hired a Chief Financial Officer to support our Chief Executive Officer who previously served as our Chief Financial Officer, and have recently appointed a member to our Board of Directors with significant accounting experience, we realize there is an inherent weakness with only 1-2 individuals being responsible for our accounting and the preparation of our financial statements.
 To the extent possible, the initiation of transactions, the custody of assets and the recording of transactions should be performed by separate individuals.
-Management evaluated the impact of our failure to have segregation of duties on our assessment of our disclosure controls and procedures and has concluded that the control deficiency that resulted represented a material weakness. - 2.
-We have not documented our internal controls.
+Management evaluated the impact of our failure to have segregation of duties on our assessment of our disclosure controls and procedures and has concluded that the control deficiency that resulted represented a material weakness.

+- 2. We have not documented our internal controls.
 We have limited policies and procedures that cover the recording and reporting of financial transactions and accounting provisions.
 As a result, we may be delayed in our ability to calculate certain accounting provisions.
 While we believe these provisions are accounted for correctly in the attached audited financial statements, our lack of internal controls could lead to a delay in our reporting obligations.
 We are required to provide written documentation of key internal controls over financial reporting.
 Management evaluated the impact of our failure to have written documentation of our internal controls and procedures on our assessment of our disclosure controls and procedures and has concluded that the control deficiency that resulted represented a material weakness. - 3.
 Effective controls over the control environment were not maintained.
-Specifically, management has not developed and effectively communicated to our employees its accounting policies and procedures.
+Specifically, a formally adopted written code of business conduct and ethics that governs our employees, officers, and directors was not in place.
+Additionally, management has not developed and effectively communicated to our employees its accounting policies and procedures.
 This has resulted in inconsistent practices.
 Further, our Board of Directors only recently appointed a director that qualifies as an audit committee financial expert as defined in Item 407(d)(5)(ii) of Regulation S-K. Until these issues are rectified our management believes these deficiencies have a pervasive effect across the organization, management has determined that these circumstances constitute a material weakness.

 To address these material weaknesses, management performed additional analyses and other procedures to ensure that the financial statements included herein fairly present, in all material respects, our financial position, results of operations and cash flows for the periods presented.
-Accordingly, we believe that the consolidated financial statements included in this Registration Statement fairly present, in all material respects, our financial condition, results of operations and cash flows for the periods presented.
+Accordingly, we believe that the consolidated financial statements included in this Annual Report fairly present, in all material respects, our financial condition, results of operations and cash flows for the periods presented.

-Remediation of Material Weaknesses
+(c) Remediation of Material Weaknesses